 How to Transition from Co-Sleeping in 5 Easy Steps

-One of the first questions I ask my clients is if they have a child sleeping in their bed.
+As a parent coach, one of the first questions I ask my clients is if they have a child sleeping in their bed.
 About 50% of my clients with young children answer “yes.”
 Of those, about 90% tell me they do NOT want their child in their bed anymore.
-The problem?
-They do not know how to get them out of their beds.
+These parents hired a parent coach because they do not know how to reclaime their marital beds!

-There are many arguments for co-sleeping – I am not taking a position against that philosophy.
-I believe that as long as it is done safely, there is nothing wrong with co-sleeping.
+There are many arguments for co-sleeping – I am not taking a position completely against that philosophy.
+I believe that as long as it is done safely and it’s done with both parents 100% on board, there is nothing wrong with co-sleeping.
 If you do prefer to co-sleep, just make sure to do your research, The American Academy of Pediatrics is a good place to get educated on the safest ways to co-sleep.

-I do have a plan for new parents on how to get the best sleep.
+I have a 5-step plan for new parents on how to get the best sleep.

 If the habit of co-sleeping has already been established, that will take some undoing.
-But that’s what I’m here for!
+And that’s what a parent coach is for!